BottlecapDave/BottleBot/README.md

 # BottleBot

-Bot for personal use for messaging services
+Personal bot with plugable commands with support for the following messaging services

+* IRC